Huntington Learning Center helps students excel through the school year and beyond.

 Bernstein says there are several major benefits to Huntington Learning Center.
 First, the Huntington system is still run by the founders, Ray and Eileen Huntington.
 They stand by their goal: “to give every student the best education possible.”
 That message is first and foremost in the minds of the staff at all times.
 “This gives us a huge advantage over others who may want to give students a quick fix.
 We look for the lasting solution,” Bernstein says.

 In addition, the centers are accredited by the Middle States Association, the same group that accredits many local schools, including University of Pennsylvania and Temple.
-The centers are the only tutoring companies in either Camden or Gloucester County to be accredited.
-Furthermore, the center’s staff is the most experienced in South Jersey.
+The Cherry Hill location is the only Camden County-based center to be accredited, and is staffed by a director with 17 years of experience.

 Imagine going from a class of 20 to a class of one.
 This is what happens at Huntington.
 The staff realizes no two students are the same, and they stand by the philosophy that a child learns faster and more effectively when he or she has a teacher and lesson plan devoted to the child’s individual needs.
 Students are sometimes deprived of this personal attention in classrooms and tutoring groups, which is why Huntington Learning Center is unique.